 In this way, your MIB report is constantly being updated, so it includes only the most accurate information.

-After learning about the Medical Information Bureau and what it does, many people are interested if they can view their report themselves.
+After learning about the Medical Information Bureau and what it does, many people are interested to know if they can view their own report.

-Though MIB is a membership corporation who can only be used by health and life insurance company members, individual reports can, contrary to popular opinion, be viewed.
+Though MIB is a membership corporation who can only be used by health and life insurance company members, individual reports can, contrary to popular opinion, be viewed by clients.

 As mentioned above, the MIB doesn’t compile information outside of life or health insurance applications.
 The information contained is only from these reports.